-- Are middle school theatre teachers eligible for the enrichment program?
+- Are middle school theatre teachers eligible for the program?

 - Are junior college theatre teachers eligible for the program?

 Definitely YES.
-Several community college teachers seeking the professional development have attended our program with great success.
+Several community college teachers seeking an advanced degree in theatre and professional development have attended our program with great success.
 Where you teach is not as important as a love for theatre and a desire to build your program with the addition skills you will acquire at the Institute.

 - May I still participate in your program if I am not currently teaching theatre?

 YES!
-Although many of the courses are designed for theatre teachers, and much of the material is geared towards teaching, we do have parents, like those involved in the theatre boosters and support clubs, and other professional attend to improve their skills as enrichment students.
-Special permits are required but we welcome participation from serious mature Thespians.
+Although many of the courses are designed for theatre teachers, and much of the material is geared towards teaching, we do have other professional attend to improve their skills as enrichment students.
+Special permits may be required but we welcome participation from serious mature Thespians.

 - Can a teacher with only one year of experience in the classroom participate in the Institute and pursue the MA degree?

 YES!
 Participation in courses is open to teachers at any level.
 Most teachers find our program most beneficial once they have a few years of teaching at the middle, high schools or even junior college levels.